statuscmd

 Apply the statuscmd patch and set the STATUSBAR macro in config.h to the name of the status monitor.

-Apply the corresponding statuscmd patch to your status monitor if there is one, or extend the program on your own.
+Apply the corresponding statuscmd patch to your status monitor if there is one, or create one yourself.
 Feel free to add patches for other status monitors.

 Patching status monitors